 Here at Apex Headache Clinic, Belfast, we monitor our success rates with every patient that we see with TMJ/ jaw dysfunction as we pride ourselves in our very successful outcomes with our treatment regime.
 We offer a unique regime of specialised manual physiotherapy treatment called The Nelson TMJ/ Jaw Approach™ which is not offered in any other clinics at this current time.
-Our regime was developed by our Director of Physiotherapy, Rebecca Nelson, a Spinal & Headache, Migraine, Vertigo Physiotherapy Specialist from her experience of nearly 30 years of successfully treating TMJ/Jaw problems.
+Our regime was developed by our Director of Physiotherapy, Rebecca Nelson, a Spinal & Headache, Migraine, Vertigo Physiotherapy Specialist from her experience of over 30 years of successfully treating TMJ/Jaw problems.
 The Nelson TMJ/ Jaw Approach™ includes- manual mobilisation techniques of the jaw itself or mobilisation of a stiffened segment/s in your upper neck region of your spine, which is very commonly involved and is intimately related to the TMJ/ jaw joint, or a combination of both of these techniques.

 Contact Apex Headache Clinic for your initial assessment.
 There may be a drug free cure for your TMJ / Jaw dysfunction waiting for you…